fizt656/safar/README.md

    ```

 ## 🕹️ How to Play (No Cartridge Blowing Required)

-- **Explore**: Type whatever your heart desires.
+Type whatever your heart desires.
 "Go north" is so passé.
-Try "Slingshot around a black hole" instead!
+You can do it, sure... but you can really do anything.
+Try all sorts of stuff.
+Watch galaxies being born.
+Or, zoom in on some dude mowing his lawn on an average day.
+Whatever you want really.

-- **Interact**: Talk to aliens, poke quantum particles, or start an intergalactic dance-off.
-Your call.
+## 🕹️ Commands

 - **Visualize**: Type 'visualize' to see what this cosmic madness looks like.
 - **Rage Quit**: Just kidding, type 'quit' to exit (but why would you?).